Learn about founders and read their bios.

 Burk’s life was tragically taken in an ATV accident on Easter weekend, April 4, 2015.
 Burk reminds us that while certain lives may be limited in duration, the impact an individual can make in the world is limitless.
 Certainly Burk’s legacy is one that surpasses his years upon the earth and his influence and example is continuing on in the hearts of those he influenced for good.

 Clinton is the father of Burk and is the founder of the foundation.
 He was born in Southeast Idaho and raised in Flagstaff, AZ in a blended family of 10 children!
+He and his family lived for 4 years in Katy, Texas before his job took him to Eagle Mountain, UT and then to Bartlesville, OK.
 He is an Eagle Scout and served 2 year mission for his church in Rosario, Argentina where he became fluent in Spanish and learned to love the people he taught.
 After his return, he met and married his wife, Tamara (Tami), in St. George, UT while they both attended Dixie State College.
 He received a Bachelor of Science degree in Business Management from Utah Valley University.
-He has worked for Phillips 66 since 2002 and is currently the Director of Market Development in US Marketing.
+He has worked for Phillips 66 since 2002.

 As a volunteer, he has served in various capacities including many positions of trust in his church including his current assignment of Bishop of his local ward, Special Olympics Grand Area Finance Chair from 2012 to present, a leader in various Boy Scout troops, and the coach of various sports teams for his children.

 He has lived in Bartesville since 2010 along with his wife and other children Nate, Mikah, Elayna, and Ethan.